paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-038-central-intelligence-agency-retirement-and-disability.md

 ### Statutory Notes

 #### References in Text
 The Civil Service Retirement Spouse Equity Act of 1984, referred to in text, is Pub.
 L. 98–615, Nov.
 8, 1984, 98 Stat.
-3195, as amended.
+3195.
 For complete classification of this Act to the Code, see Short Title of 1984 Amendment note set out under [section 8331 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8331&num=0&edition=prelim), Government Organization and Employees, and Tables.

 #### Prior Provisions
 A prior section 226 of Pub.
 L. 88–643, as added Pub.
 L. 100–453, title III, § 302(a), Sept.
 29, 1988, 102 Stat.
 1906; amended Pub.
 L. 102–88, title III, § 304(b), (c), Aug.
 14, 1991, 105 Stat.
 431, 432; Pub.
 L. 102–183, title III, § 306(a), (b), Dec.
 4, 1991, 105 Stat.
 1265, related to survivor annuities for previous spouses and second chance to elect survivor annuity for certain spouses and was set out as a note under [section 403 of this title](./chapter-015-national-security.md#section-403) prior to the general amendment of Pub.
 L. 88–643 by section 802 of Pub.
 L. 102–496.